15 films you should be excited for this year | read | i-D

-As summer blockbuster season gets underway, you might be forgiven for thinking there's a lack of imagination in cinema this year.
+As summer blockbuster season gets underway, you might be forgiven for thinking that there's a lack of imagination at the cinema in 2017.
 But fear not.
 Between the 80s reboots and top auteurs at work, the rest of the year on the big screen looks thrilling.
 Here's 15 of the best to watch out for.

 The Beguiled

 Sofia Coppola's much anticipated retelling of the 1971 Don Siegel film, reimagines the story from a female perspective.
 The Beguiled sees wounded civil war soldier (Colin Farrell) turn up at the door of a girls boarding school in the south, and con his way into each woman's heart.
-Nicole Kidman is the headmistress while Elle Fanning and Kirsten Dunst co-star.
+Nicole Kidman is the headmistress, Elle Fanning and Kirsten Dunst co-star.
 They do not, it seems, take this lying down.
+14 July.

 Valerian and the City of a Thousand Planets